 Tip 50: Go out before they get out of bed.
-The light is the best then and you’ll be back before they even knew you
+The light is the best then and you’ll be back before they even knew you were gone.

 Tip 51: Offer to spend a day shopping with your loved on in exchange for spending a day of picture-taking.

 A common mistake is to place the subject slap-bang in the centre of the frame.
 Try placing it according to the ‘Rule of Thirds’ – along imaginary intersecting lines one one-third into the frame from the top, bottom and sides – for a more pleasing composition.

 I often use a combination of the Rule of Thirds and framing to create a more interesting composition.
 Also remember to use other composition tools, such as framing and leading lines, to draw more attention to your subject.